30 Best Books on Taxonomy

 2."Angiosperms (Taxonomy, Systematic Botany, Economic Botany, Ethno Botany)" by Annie Ragland and V Kumaresan

-“Angiosperms (Taxonomy, Systematic Botany, Economic Botany, EthnoBotany)” Book Review: This book gives an introduction to Angiosperms, systems of Classification, Plant Nomenclature and Botanical Survey of India (BSI).
-The morphology of Angiosperms, description of Angiospermic Plant, Field and Herbarium Techniques and Taxonomy in Relation to Cytology and Phytochemistry are explained in the book.
-Annonaceae, Nymphaeaceae, Cruciferae, Sterculiaceae, Rutaceae, Meliaceae and Anacardiaceae are also discussed.
-An introduction to EthnoBotany and tribal medicines can be found in this book.
-This book can be used by Botany students.
+“Angiosperms (Taxonomy, Systematic Botany, Economic Botany, EthnoBotany)” Book Review: This book serves as an introduction to Angiosperms, including systems of Classification, Plant Nomenclature, and the Botanical Survey of India (BSI).
+It also covers the morphology and description of Angiospermic Plants, as well as Field and Herbarium Techniques, and Taxonomy in Relation to Cytology and Phytochemistry.
+The book delves into the characteristics and properties of various plant families such as Annonaceae, Nymphaeaceae, Cruciferae, Sterculiaceae, Rutaceae, Meliaceae, and Anacardiaceae.
+Additionally, readers will find an introduction to EthnoBotany and tribal medicines within the pages of this book.
+This comprehensive guide is an invaluable resource for Botany students.

 3."Taxonomy of Angiosperms" by D K Jain and V Singh